Expo 2000: Legacy

 Some of the buildings on the Expo site were sold after EXPO 2000 ended, but most of the exhibition area is still used for major fairs in Germany, as it has been since 1949.
 The southeastern area around Expo Plaza has been turned into Hanover's new centre of information technology, design, media and arts.

 Most of the national pavilion buildings were demolished, or disassembled and shipped to their home countries, following the Expo.
 Some buildings were retained, including the Netherlands Pavilion.
 The structure has now fallen into disrepair, until earlier in December 2017, when architecture company MVRDV announced plans to restore and renovate the Netherlands pavilion to accommodate future users.

-A glass sculpture called "United Earth" by Tomasz Urbanowicz exhibited as part of the Lower Silesian Presentation in the Polish Pavillion was later handed over by the City of Wrocław to the European Parliament in Strasbourg.
+A glass sculpture called "United Earth" by Tomasz Urbanowicz exhibited as part of the Lower Silesian Presentation in the Polish Pavilion was later handed over by the City of Wrocław to the European Parliament in Strasbourg.
 The sculpture is the main central point of the Agora of the Louise Weiss building designed by Architecture-Studio.